 How’s the wine?
 Wine.com calls it “excellent,” with “savoury spices and mineral notes.”
 Legend will soon be introducing a sparkling French rosé as well.

 Rapper Post Malone’s Maison No. 9 winery is named after his favourite tarot card, the Nine of Swords.
 His rosé is made by talented winemaker Alexis Cornu and includes traditional Provençal grapes, plus a small amount of Merlot.
 Malone’s goal is to make “a light, accessible rosé.”
 It will be available this summer and can be pre-ordered via the Maison No. 9 website.

 Angelina Jolie and Brad Pitt: Creative Common License attribution Georges Biard (via Wikipedia)

 John Malkovich: Creative Commons License attribution Elena Ringo (via Wikipedia)

 Jon Bon Jovi: Diving into Hampton Water Facebook page

 John Legend: LVE Wine Instagram

 Experts on Rosé Wines from Provence

-For a deeper dive into the subject of rosé, read Elizabeth’s book “Rosé: Understanding the pink wine revolution (The Classic Wine Library).”
-She spent a full year tasting rosés from around the world to write the book.
+For a deeper dive into rosé, read Elizabeth’s book “Rosé: Understanding the pink wine revolution (The Classic Wine Library).”
+She spent an entire year tasting rosés worldwide to write the book.